ThreatConnect-Inc/tcex/docs/src/building_apps_tcinit.rst

 Playbook Actions (playbook_actions)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This template provides a working example of "actions" in a Playbook App.
-Using the "actions" feature a single Playbook can have multiple actions to perform different operations on the provided data.
-Python decorators are heavily used in this template to provide a clean interface into processing inputs for an App.
+Using the "actions" feature, a single Playbook can have multiple actions to perform different operations on the provided data.
+Python decorators are heavily used in this template to provide a clean interface to process inputs for an App.

 .. seealso::

     :py:mod:`~tcex.tcex_app_decorators`
-        Inline documentation of App decorators.
+        Inline documentation of App decorators

 app.py
 """"""